 If you’re going down the dry detangling route, try a hydrating leave-in conditioner, like the TRESemmé Botanique Nourish & Replenish Hydrating Mist.

-This tropical-smelling spray is great for detangling knotted hair as it helps strengthen locks, all while keeping frizz at bay.
+This tropical-smelling spray is great for detangling knotted hair as it helps strengthen locks, all while helping with frizz.
 Just be sure to spritz your strands with it throughout the detangling process, to give your locks additional moisture!

 Prefer wet detangling?
 Then you’ll already know that great hair starts in the shower.
 So, to make your detangling sesh a dream, you’ll need to pick out a deep conditioner.
 Our fave?
-The TRESemmé Breakage Defence Restructuring Treatment Masque.
+The TRESemmé Biotin + Repair 7 Intensive Mask.